ang-zeyu/infisearch/docs/src/tradeoffs.md

 ### Gzip

-Gzip can work hand in hand with the morsels' own compression schemes.
+Gzip can work hand in hand with the InfiSearch' own compression schemes.

 With a monolithic index, expect about 3-4x compression ratios **without positions** indexed.